thejonroberts/thejonroberts/README.md

 ## Hi! 👋

 I love shipping quality features and removing obstacles to shipping more of them.
-Currently looking for an employer, learning, and contributing to open source projects.
+Currently looking for an employer, learning Go, and contributing to open source projects.

 I have recent contributions to Rails, Shopify, and Ruby for Good.
 I work best in Ruby and Javascript.